ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 Required parameters:

 -   `endpoint` — HDFS endpoint URL in `path`.
-Endpoint URL should contain a bucket and root path to store data.
-The parameter is used to look up the HDFS configuration for retrieving files.
+Endpoint URL should contain a root path to store data.

 Optional parameters:

 -   `min_bytes_for_seek` — The minimal number of bytes to use seek operation instead of sequential read.
 Default value: `1 Mb`.
--   `thread_pool_size` — The number of threads in the Global Thread pool.